Quantization (music): Description

-A frequent application of quantization in this context lies within MIDI application software or hardware.
+A frequent application of musical quantization lies within MIDI application software or hardware.
 MIDI sequencers typically include quantization in their manifest of edit commands.
 In this case, the dimensions of this timing grid are set beforehand.
 When one instructs the music application to quantize a certain group of MIDI notes in a song, the program moves each note to the closest point on the timing grid.
-Quantization in MIDI is usually applied to Note On messages and sometimes Note Off messages; some digital audio workstations shift the entire note by moving both messages together.
-Sometimes quantization is applied in terms of a percentage, to partially align the notes to a certain beat.
+MIDI notes can be quantized by Note On and/or Note Off; some digital audio workstations (DAW) shift the entire note by moving both messages together.
+Sometimes, quantization is applied in terms of a percentage to partially align the notes to a certain beat.
 Using a percentage of quantization allows for the subtle preservation of some natural human timing nuances.

-The most difficult problem in quantization is determining which rhythmic fluctuations are imprecise or expressive (and should be removed by the quantization process) and which should be represented in the output score.
-For instance, a simple children's song should probably have very coarse quantization, resulting in a few different notes in output.
-On the other hand, quantizing a performance of a piano piece by Arnold Schoenberg, for instance, should result in many smaller notes, tuplets, etc.
+A question in quantization is determining which rhythmic fluctuations are imprecise, and should be removed by the quantization process, and which are expressive, to be retained and represented in the output score.
+For instance, a simple children's song like "Twinkle Twinkle, Little Star" might have coarse quantization: there is a low number of notes and they occur on a rigid beat.
+On the other hand, quantizing a complex piano piece by Arnold Schoenberg would best be accomplished with a fine-grain quantization: there are many notes and their timing and placement in the composition was the product of intentional artistry.

-In recent years audio quantization has come into play, with the plug-in Beat Detective on all versions of Pro Tools being used regularly on modern-day records to tighten the playing of drums, guitar, bass, etc.
+In recent years, audio quantization has become more commonplace in DAWs, used to tighten the playing of organic instruments or to refine the triggering of recorded soundbites.